Densf2/playwright-demo-ui/README.md

 _commands_ \
 test - will be trigger the api tests for user functionality \
-In case adding new tests for user functionality - add in name of file (userBLA-BLA.test.ts) \
 run-playwith-ui-tests - trigger the UI tests with steps that login once the user and reuse the auth state in the all tests after.
 Steps for this located in the config file for playwright, auth.setup.

 _structure of UI tests_ \